Skip the navigation menu

 It seems logical that more Mbps is better, but that’s not always the case.
 Depending on how you use the internet, there could be a point beyond which you won’t notice any benefit.

 A higher Mbps connection would still be faster, but if the difference is measured in fractions of a second, you’re not likely to see it.
+Even the fastest Mbps internet speed can start to offer diminishing returns unless you’re performing tasks that require near-instantaneous connections, like cloud game streaming.

 What Types of Applications Do You Use?